snastase/psets/setup-group-repo.md

 # Set up your group repository

-After you've found your group member, follow these steps to make your group repository.
+After you've found your group member, one of you should follow these steps to make your group repository.
+(The other partner will be added below).

 Make the new repo [here](https://github.com/new)
 - Choose `2020-NEU502b/template` as the template.